 Too many young eligible voters are not registered to vote.
 FairVote proposes that all states establish a uniform voter preregistration age.
 Our suggested age is sixteen, as adopted in states like Colorado, Delaware, Florida, Hawaii, Maryland, Rhode Island, and Washington, D.C.
 Upon reaching voting age, pre-registered voters are automatically added to the voting rolls and, ideally, sent information about the mechanics of voting and the timing of the first election for which they are eligible.
 Evidence collected from states suggests this change will have limited or no fiscal impact, but will have a direct impact on voter registration rates and participation when implemented effectively.

-FairVote is proud to be a long-time supporter of voter pre-registration, and was among the first national organizations to originally support the reform.
+FairVote is proud to be a long-time supporter of voter pre-registration, and was the first national organization to originally support the reform.
 Other pro-democracy organizations have taken up the mantle for pre-registration legislation, and FairVote no longer takes an active role in advancing this issue.
 However, we proudly maintain a set of helpful research and resources for those who want to learn more and work to adopt voter pre-registration in states across the country.

 Does a national voter registration age already exist?